rticommunity/kubernetes-examples/cds_rwt/README.md

 `$ kubectl create configmap rti-license --from-file rti_license.dat`

 #### 2. Create a ConfigMap for the CDS XML configuration file
-`$ kubectl create configmap cds-rwt-configmap --from-file=public_cds/cds-config.xml`
+`$ kubectl create configmap cds-rwt-configmap --from-file=cds-config.xml`

-#### 3. Set the CDS_PUBLIC_IP variable in this file and create a Deployment and a Service for Cloud Discovery Service.
+#### 3. Set the CDS_PUBLIC_IP variable in this file and create a Deployment and a Service for Cloud Discovery Service and create a NodePort Service for the CDS
-`$ kubectl create -f public_cds/cds-statefulset.yaml`

-#### 4. Create a NodePort Service for the CDS
-`$ kubectl create -f public_cds/cds-nodeport.yaml`
+`$ kubectl create -f rticlouddiscoveryservice.yaml`

-#### 5. Set these environment variable before launching the publisher and subscriber.
+#### 4. Set these environment variable before launching the publisher and subscriber.
 For example:
 `$ export CDS_PUBLIC_IP=54.177.131.196`
 `$ set CDS_PUBLIC_PORT=30007`